T

 museum

-• Admission is free; parking is charged.
+• Admission is free, but parking has a fee.

 2. Midday